There are so many different types of dog beds available.

 For that reason, we only recommend this bed on hot nights.
 But on those sweltering days, you dog will definitely love the cooling effect.
 Elevated beds are especially good for the outdoors, but again, only in the warmer months or in warmer climates.

+Anyway, back to the bed.
 The frame is made from lightweight, durable, powder-coated steel.
 That makes it ultra-portable.
 The bed is available in multiple colors and three different sizes.

 Best Donut Bed: Mixjoy Orthopedic Donut Cuddler For Dogs